KnicKnic/KnicKnic.github.io/imagemagick/rotate/Readme.md

 ```

 ## Deploy
-copy a release (magickApi.js, magick.js, magick.wasm) along with this index.html & rotate.png into a webserver.
+copy a release [(magickApi.js, magick.js, magick.wasm) or use an exiting release such as https://knicknic.github.io/wasm-imagemagick/magickApi.js] along with this index.html & rotate.png into a webserver.